 No foreign transaction fees

-This is a great card for international travel as there are no foreign transaction fees.
+This is an excellent card for international travel, as there are no foreign transaction fees.

 Priority Pass membership

 You and a guest will receive access to more than 1,200 Priority Pass airport lounges around the world.
 This is a valuable perk.
 A Priority Pass membership typically goes for $399.